grappler/responsive-opt-out/README.md

 <a href="#" onclick="return FixedWidth();" class="fixed-width-link">Fixed Width</a>
 <a href="#" onclick="return Responsive()" class="responsive-link">Reponsive</a>
 ```

-This CSS wil make sure the correct button is displayed is the differnt views.
+This CSS will make sure the correct button is displayed is the different views.

 ```
 .responsive .fixed-width-link {